kamui/nanoc-fuel/README.md

 Nanoc Fuel
 =============================

-Nanoc Deploy is a nanoc 3.1 gem that adds a bunch of useful helpers and extras.
+Nanoc Deploy is a nanoc gem that adds a bunch of useful helpers.

 Installation
 ------------